Bozeman, Montana History – Gallatin County, MT – John Bozeman – Pioneers and Founders – Population 57,820

 - Bozeman, Montana is named after John M. Bozeman, founder of the strategic Bozeman Trail.

-- Montana made an appearance in the film, “A River Runs Through It,” starring Brad Pitt.
+- It was all about Montana in the film, “A River Runs Through It,” starring Brad Pitt.

 - Bozeman’s refurbished historic Ellen Theatre is the new home of Montana Theatre Works, offering excellent live plays and old movie night.